milesmcc/personal/content/posts/shynet-never-sass.md

 ## There are better tools elsewhere

 I built Shynet to fill a gap I perceived among *self-hosted* analytics tools—not among analytics tools generally.
-There's little that Shynet offers that Fathom, Simple Analytics, or Plausible doesn't (though I do hope to change that over time).
+There's little that Shynet offers that Fathom, Simple Analytics, or Plausible don't (though I do hope to change that over time).
 After all, Shynet's advantage is that it's designed to be self-hosted; without that, there's little to differentiate it from other analytics offerings.

 Analytics is a crowded market.
 It's ruthlessly competitive.
 If you're willing to tolerate handing your visitors' data over to a third party, there are dozens of companies all fighting for your business.
 I don't want Shynet to be one of them.